phpman > man > sg_dd(8)

 DESCRIPTION

-devices, raw devices or other devices that support the SG_IO ioctl (which are only found
+vices, raw devices or other devices that support the SG_IO ioctl (which are only found in the

 The first group in the synopsis above are "standard" Unix dd(1) operands.
 The second group